underlay/styx/docs/queries.md

 _:c14n5 <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://schema.org/Volcano> _:c14n1 .
 ```

-... with CID `QmWSeN7y5wSYkMBUMJPpDg5BwRASk7ZWqvrccnHasWffFp`, which we'll call `ul:/ipfs/...sWffFp` for short.
+... with CID `bafybeidym2ltjfu3f5yey3dxnrni73o45pwrkd2s6r5odfym3m4mum3b6m`, which we'll call `ul:...um3b6m` for short.

 Here, the value of `u:satisfies` is a separate named graph, which is interpreted as a query graph (although it's important that it is not explicitly given an `rdf:type` of `u:Query`).
-But the value of `u:satisfies` could just have well have been `{ "@id": "ul:/ipfs/...EUkcMf#_:c14n2" }` - a reference to the query graph of the previous message, so long as `...EUkcMf` is resolvable over IPFS.
+But the value of `u:satisfies` could just have well have been `{ "@id": "ul:...lduxmi#_:c14n2" }` - a reference to the query graph of the previous message, so long as `...lduxmi` is resolvable over IPFS.

 This time, Styx will respond with something like: